Semaglutide and Sleep Apnea: Unexpected Benefits for Better Rest

 Beyond mechanical changes, semaglutide's metabolic effects may independently benefit OSA:

-- Reduced inflammation: CRP and inflammatory markers decrease significantly
+- Reduced inflammation: CRP and inflammatory markers decrease significantly, contributing to cardiovascular improvements that also benefit sleep quality

 - Improved insulin sensitivity: Better metabolic function supports healthy sleep